brains-on-code/fMRI-complexity-metrics-icse2021/Readme.md

 # Contact

-If you have questions, please contact me directly: `norman.peitek@lin-magdeburg.de`.
+If you have questions, please contact me directly: `peitek@cs.uni-saarland.de`.
 Thank you!